markbirss/m3sh-server-node/SETUP.md

 # RaspberryPi Zero W Setup
 The Zero W needs a bit of custom work before you can clone this repository and get it going.

+**Note**: I have not tested this with the Raspberry Pi Zero (without the built in Wifi & Bluetooth) or any of the other Raspberry Pi's but that doesnt mean it wont work.
+Give it a shot!

 ## 1. Install Raspbian Jessie
 Use your favorite imaging app to burn an image of Jessie onto an SD card of your choice.
 I'm a fan of [Etcher](https://etcher.io).
 You can find the latest version of [Raspbian Jessie LITE here](https://www.raspberrypi.org/downloads/raspbian/).